Type of book: Tear-jerker romance

-They want to take the next step
+Message: He wants to take the next step

-This bestselling novel doesn’t mess around when it comes to the subject of love, and if your sweetheart gives you a copy as a gift, it probably means they don't either.
+This bestselling novel doesn’t mess around when it comes to the subject of love, and if your sweetheart gives you a copy as a gift, it probably means he doesn’t either.
 Niffenegger’s novel, which Time named one of the 10 most romantic books of all time, tells the story of Henry, a librarian capable of travelling back in time who visits his lover, Claire, at various stages in her life.
 As the novel progresses, the dimension-hopping inevitably leads to complications—imagine having to date two vastly different versions of the same person at once—but the end result is a picture of true love that cuts across every kind of barrier, quantum-mechanical and not.

-They'll never cross you again
+Message: She’ll never cross you again

-They want to take risks with you
+Message: He wants to take risks with you

-If your significant other gives you this National Book Award-nominated experimental novel by Mark Z. Danielewski as a gift, it might at first seem like the only thing they're trying to give you is a headache.
+If your significant other gives you this National Book Award-nominated experimental novel by Mark Z. Danielewski as a gift, it might at first seem like the only thing he’s trying to give you is a headache.
 The story of two teenage lovers on a cross-country road trip, the novel moves at random between different time periods in American history and boasts some seriously pomo page formatting.
-Like Danielewski’s popular debut novel, "House of Leaves," it’s a challenging, not-always-intuitive read, but one that will ultimately win you over with its sense of thrill and romance.
+Like Danielewski’s popular debut novel, House of Leaves, it’s a challenging, not-always-intuitive read, but one that will ultimately win you over with its sense of thrill and romance.
 It might be your significant other’s way of opening your imagination, or simply stoking your wanderlust.
 In any event, the message is: Let’s take a journey.

-They want to spice things up in the bedroom
+Message: She wants to spice things up in the bedroom

 Any book that Monica Lewinsky gifted to Bill Clinton is bound, for better or worse, to raise the temperature of a relationship.
-In "Vox," high smut virtuoso Nicholson Baker creates a full-blown erotic tale out of a single conversation between a man and woman calling into an anonymous phone sex hot-line.
+In Vox, high smut virtuoso Nicholson Baker creates a full-blown erotic tale out of a single conversation between a man and woman calling into an anonymous phone sex hot-line.
 With only words to entice the other, the protagonists engage in an increasingly frank dialogue about everything from lingerie catalogs to pornography.
-Even if the gift of "Vox" doesn’t lead to intimacy, it’ll certainly succeed in getting the two of you to talk about it.
+Even if the gift of Vox doesn’t lead to intimacy, it’ll certainly succeed in getting the two of you to talk about it.

-Not every book you receive from a significant other will be an indication that they want to get more serious.
-If you’re given André Gide’s "The Immoralist," take it as a sign that the other person values independence and pleasure above commitment and sacrifice.
+Not every book you receive from a significant other will be an indication that he wants to get more serious.
+If you’re given André Gide’s The Immoralist, take it as a sign that the other person values independence and pleasure above commitment and sacrifice.
 The modern French classic tells the story of a man who neglects his new wife to pursue intellectual rapture and hedonistic indulgences.
 It’s the furthest thing from a romance, but if you can take the hint in stride, the book can at least lead to some interesting discussions about selfhood, sex and intimacy.